 For a full list of HIT members and collaborators, visit the who's involved page.

 The Drug and Alcohol HIT includes patient and public involvement (PPI) as one of its key themes.
-The HIT will include service user representatives and a PPI lead on the team, and will use existing networks to enable involvement of a wide variety of service users and those affected by addiction.
+The HIT will include service user representatives and a PPI lead on the team, and uses existing networks to enable involvement of a wide variety of service users and those affected by addiction.

-The Drug and Alcohol HIT's preliminary projects include:
+The Drug and Alcohol HIT's projects include:

 To find out more, please contact: